The Green Party has selected its Candidate for Evesham South in May’s County Council Elections.

 The experience of being a district councillor has spurred me to stand as a County Council candidate in the Littleton Division as it has become clear to me over the last 2 years that some of the concerns of residents are in areas that are the responsibility of the County Council, such as roads, paths and social care, and my being a County Councillor means I can address these directly.

-This is my first candidacy and I’m delighted to be standing for Elmley & Somerville District.
-Elected Greens can make a difference!
+I’m proud to be standing as a district council candidate for Elmley & Somerville and hope to prove that elected Greens can make a difference.

 I believe strongly in the core priorities of the Green Party - protection of the environment, development of sustainable housing, creation of employment opportunities in the environmental and natural sector, better transport and local amenities for all, and am also of the opinion that nature, food-growing, and self-sufficiency should feature prominently within primary years education.

 I believe it is important for people to have the opportunity to vote for a party that is concerned about the future of our communities at a local and global level.The Green Party already holds the balance of power or is the official opposition in a number of West Midlands councils, and we need to enable to hold councillors in Wychavon to account over their policies and plans.

 Mid-Worcestershire & The Vale Greens Strategy Coordinator